-The scope of our review was limited to the contract term July 1, 2017 through June 30, 2018.
+The scope of our review was limited to the contract term July 1, 2018 through June 30, 2019.

 The monitoring review procedures included meeting with agency management and staff, reviewing board minutes and obtaining written representations from management.
-In addition, we examined certain financial records and supporting documentation necessary to ensure compliance with contractual requirements set forth in contract L-3869.
+In addition, we examined certain financial records and supporting documentation necessary to ensure compliance with contractual requirements set forth in the grant contract between Metro Social Services and the Safe Haven Family Shelter as authorized by resolution RS2018-1333.
 Specific procedures included: